 The general rule of thumb for the burial depth of poles is 10% of the length of the pole plus 2'.
-That's probably overkill for something like this but, as it's going to be a swing, I'll err on the safe side.
+That's probably overkill for something like this, but as it's going to be a swing, I'll err on the safe side.
 If you look closely, the marks on the post hole digger show that I'm at about 40" deep.

-Even though the posts are pressure treated I still like to add an additional layer of protection.
+Even though the posts are pressure treated, I still like to add an additional layer of protection.
 I paint on a layer of Coppercoat (and yes, I know it says for NON pressure treated, but I'm paranoid, so there you go) You can skip this step as this stuff is NASTY!
 If you do use it, use it only outside and with a respirator.
-You can see on the right where the color is slightly greener where I've painted the portion that will be buried.
+You can see on the right where the color is slightly greener -- where I've painted the portion that will be buried.

 Once the foundations are dry, run a bead of silicone where the concrete and the post come into contact.
 I just use my finger to smooth it out.
 Once again, this is for increasing the longevity of the posts.

-Now we are going to wrap the poles in cedar to make them look a pretty.
+Now we are going to wrap the poles in cedar to make them look pretty.
 I'm using 1" x 4" cedar to get a particular look, which I'll explain in a bit.
-I use a clamp to put these on the posts, 1/2" to 3/4" above the top of the concrete, then mark the tops for cutting.
+I use a clamp to put these on the posts, 1/2" to 3/4" above the top of the concrete, and then mark the tops for cutting.
 Then I use a construction adhesive on the back of the cedar and clamp it in place on the post.

 Finally, use stainless steel nails to permanently attach the boards.

 Repeat for the rest of the boards and posts.